Item 30: Write more than unit tests

 is used to signal a failing test.
 Similarly, the test code also checks expected results withassert_eq!

-, which will panic on failure. - The code under test includes a function that panics on some kinds of invalid input, and the tests exercise that in a
+, which will panic on failure. - The code under test includes a function that panics on some kinds of invalid input; to exercise that, there's a unit test function that's marked with the

 #[should_panic]

-Item 27 suggests not documenting things that are already expressed by the type system; similarly, there's no need to
+Item 27 suggests not documenting things that are already expressed by the type system.
+Similarly, there's no need to

 test things that are guaranteed by the type system.
 If your enum